AGemstone/fundacionlupus/README.md

-# Fundacion Lupus
+# Fundacion Lupus (UNDER CONSTRUCTION ⚠️)
-A webpage developed for Fundacion Lupus Cordoba.
+A webpage developed for Fundacion Lupus Cordoba, made with Angular, Fastapi and PostgresQL in mind.

-## Backend: Fastapi
+## Backend
 Create a _virtual environment_ using ```venv ```

 Install the required packages with ```pip install -r requirements.txt```

 Start the server with ```uvicorn main:app```

-## Frontend: Angular
+## Frontend
 Install the required packages with ```npm install```

 Start the server with ```ng serve```